Our Offerings

 REGISTRATION CLOSED - CLASS NOW IN PROGRESS!

-• All Voices Play: Board Game Series
+• All Voices Play: Board Game Club

 This series is geared for AAC (augmentative and alternative communication) users of all abilities.
 Bring your icons, switches, and dedicated devices to connect, communicate, and most importantly play.
 Visual supports and switches will also be provided.
 This group will focus on building vocabulary, communication skills, and cooperative peer interactions in a fun and engaging way.
 All abilities welcome and supported.